gregerspoulsen/system-setup/README.md

 # Creating a VM with Vagrant

-1. Clone this repo to a local folder
+1. git clone
-2. [optional] Fork https://github.com/gregerspoulsen/sys-setup-gp.git and edit details in personal_vars.yaml as desired.
+2. [optional] Fork https://github.com/gregerspoulsen/sys-setup-gp.git and edit
+   details in personal_vars.yaml as desired.
+Be aware that the user used here must exist on the system, edit .vagrantuser accordingly.
 3. [optional] Create a .vagrantuser file, see .vagrantuser.example
 5. `vagrant up`
-6. Provision will now run and take quite some time, enjoy a break :)
+6. Provision will now.
+It takes quite some time - enjoy a break :)
 8. Take it for a spin...

+# Developing

+To iterate quicker when developing the vagrant code you can create a folder with the two folders base and personal and set host_mount = true in .vagrantuser.
+Instead of cloning from github vagrant will then mount the repos on the host at ~/sytup.

+You should also be aware of vagrants snapshot function as this enables to create and restore a box to avoid building everything from scratch each time.